numberoverzero/bloop/docs/user/models.rst

             "include": ["new", "old"]
         }

-See the :ref:`streams` section of the user guide to get started.
+See the :ref:`user-streams` section of the user guide to get started.
 Streams are awesome.

 ---------------------
  Model Introspection